 How do you load a cartridge grease gun?
 Remove the seal from both sides of the cartridge so that the grease is visible from either side.
 Using a small cloth, hold the cartridge and push forth the grease out.
 Here it forms a dense shape on the surface.

 Remember, the first step was to unlatch the t handle, now bring forth the cartridge towards the barrel.
 Ensure now the grease is on the barrel to be loaded to the grease gun.

 Now screw or lock the barrel on the gun’s head.
 Now, if you are wondering how to put grease in a grease gun, the barrel pushes the grease further to the head.
 Next, apply force to the t handle the barrel downwards.

 Remove trapped air

 If there is any air trapped, remove it by unlatching the barrel slightly.
 Then apply force to the handle and screw tightly.
 There will be a fizz to signal air out.
 Always ensure the barrel is tightly in place before use.

 By pumping, pull the grease inside the barrel.
 Also, you can push the barrel using a plunger.
 When the barrel fills, clean the end and return it to the grease gun unit.

 Amazing tips for loading a grease gun

-- Take caution when loading your grease guns as contaminants may get mix with the lubricant.
-These can damage the grease gun and now the issue will be how to change a grease gun.
+Take caution when loading your grease guns as contaminants may get mix with the lubricant.
+These can damage the grease gun and now the issue will be how to reload a grease gun.